New Synthetic Goldmine: Hand Joint Angle-Driven EMG Data Generation Framework for Micro-Gesture Recognition: Introduction

 These challenges are further amplified in the context of EMG signal generation.
 Unlike image or audio synthesis, generating realistic and semantically meaningful EMG signals is fundamentally constrained by the physiological complexity, non-stationary dynamics, and user-specific variability of muscle activation.
 Existing generative models—often based on label-conditioned or noise-driven inputs—fail to provide fine-grained control and struggle to maintain semantic consistency and physiological plausibility, particularly in gesture-sparse regions.
 Moreover, the lack of comprehensive, physiology-aware evaluation mechanisms exacerbates the difficulty of training reliable EMG generators.
 These limitations highlight the need for a controllable, physiologically grounded EMG generation framework that ensures both semantic consistency and distributional completeness.

-To this end, we propose SeqEMG-GAN, a sequence-driven conditional generative model that synthesizes high-fidelity EMG signals based on hand joint kinematic trajectories.
+Joint angle–driven conditioning is a promising direction: joint angles summarize underlying activations, and conditioning on them renders EMG synthesis more plausible under inverse-dynamics constraints on feasible muscle activity.
+Here we introduce SeqEMG-GAN, a sequence-driven conditional generative model that synthesizes high-fidelity EMG signals based on hand joint kinematic trajectories.
 Our key motivation is to leverage joint angle sequences—an interpretable and compact representation of movement—as a prior control signal to guide the generation of temporally aligned, physiologically consistent EMG sequences.
 The proposed framework comprises four core components: (1) a joint angle encoder to extract movement embeddings, (2) a latent context encoder incorporating a novel Ang2Gist unit to model fine-grained temporal dependencies between motion and muscle activation, (3) a deep convolutional generator to produce raw EMG waveforms, and (4) a multi-perspective discriminator that evaluates signal fidelity across amplitude, timing, and morphological perspectives.
 This design enables both targeted synthesis in data-scarce regions and robust generalization across gestures and users.

 The main contributions of this work are as follows: \begin{itemize} \item \textbf{A latent context encoder} incorporating a novel \textit{Ang2Gist} unit to capture temporal dependencies between joint movement and EMG activation, ensuring semantic and physiological coherence in generated signals; \item \textbf{A distribution-aware conditional augmentation strategy} that utilizes joint-angle conditioning to guide sample generation in underrepresented regions of the EMG feature space, improving data diversity and coverage; \item \textbf{A multi-perspective discriminator} that jointly evaluates the fidelity of synthetic signals across amplitude profiles, temporal alignment, and waveform morphology, enhancing the realism of generated EMG data. \end{itemize}